Wolfson College Oxford Nursery

 Fees on application - Sibling discount available

-Full details can be found in the attached handbook on the right.
+Full details can be found in the Waitlist Application Form (link below).

-The Wolfson College Nursery is a registered carer and all staff are required to undergo thorough CRB checks.
-The nursery is subject to inspection by OFSTED (Office for Standards in Education), a Fire Safety Officer, and by Environmental Health Inspectors.
+The Wolfson College Nursery is a registered carer and all staff are required to undergo thorough DBS checks.
+The Nursery is subject to inspection by OFSTED (Office for Standards in Education), a Fire Safety Officer, and by Environmental Health Inspectors.
 We are proud of the Nursery's excellent record and good reports resulting from these inspections.